react-navigation/react-navigation.github.io/docs/headers.md

 ```
 <a href="https://snack.expo.io/@react-navigation/custom-header-title-component" target="blank" class="run-code-button">&rarr; Run this code</a>

 > You might be wondering, why `headerTitle` when we provide a component and not `title`, like before?
-The reason is that `headerTitle` is a property that is specific to a `StackNavigator`, the `headerTitle` defaults to a `Text` component that displays the `title`.
+The reason is that `headerTitle` is a property that is specific to a stack navigator, the `headerTitle` defaults to a `Text` component that displays the `title`.

 ## Additional configuration

-You can read the full list of available screen `navigationOptions` for screens inside of `StackNavigator` in the [StackNavigator reference](stack-navigator.html#navigationoptions-used-by-stacknavigator).
+You can read the full list of available screen `navigationOptions` for screens inside of a stack navigator in the [createStackNavigator reference](stack-navigator.html#navigationoptions-used-by-stacknavigator).

 ## Summary

 - You can customize the header inside of the `navigationOptions` static property on your screen components.
 Read the full list of options [in the API reference](stack-navigator.html#navigationoptions-used-by-stacknavigator).
 - The `navigationOptions` static property can be an object or a function.
 When it is a function, it is provided with an object with the `navigation` prop, `screenProps`, and `navigationOptions` on it.
-- You can also specify shared `navigationOptions` in the `StackNavigator` configuration when you initialize it.
+- You can also specify shared `navigationOptions` in the stack navigator configuration when you initialize it.
 The static property takes precedence over that configuration.
 - [Full source of what we have built so far](https://snack.expo.io/@react-navigation/custom-header-title-component).